Join the Newsletter to Keep Reading

 IFRS 10 stipulates the following:

-- The requirements on the preparation of consolidated financial statements; and
+- The requirements on the preparation of consolidated financial statements.

 - Definition of an investment entity and exception to consolidation for particular subsidiaries of an investment entity.

-Let’s now go deeper to understand the requirements above.
+Let’s now go deeper to understand these requirements.

 Presentation of consolidated financial statements

-As the general rule, all parents that control its subsidiaries must present consolidated financial statements.
-However, a parent does not need to present consolidated financial statements if it meets all the following conditions:
+As a general rule, all parents that control its subsidiaries must present consolidated financial statements.
+A parent, however, does not need to present consolidated financial statements if it meets all of the following conditions:

 - The parent is a wholly-owned subsidiary or is a partially-owned subsidiary of another entity and all its other owners, including those not otherwise entitled to vote, (a) have been informed about and (b) do not object to, the parent not presenting consolidated financial statements;